Freeman Dyson: Career in the United States

 In 2012 Dyson published (with William H. Press) a fundamental new result about the prisoner's dilemma in the Proceedings of the National Academy of Sciences of the United States of America.
 He wrote a foreword to a treatise on psychic phenomena in which he concluded that "ESP is real... but cannot be tested with the clumsy tools of science".

-Family
+Personal life and death

 Dyson married his first wife, the Swiss mathematician Verena Huber, on 11 August 1950.
 They had two children, Esther and George, before divorcing in 1958.
-In November 1958 he married Imme Jung (born 1936) and they had four more children: Dorothy, Mia, Rebecca, and Emily Dyson.
+In November 1958 he married Imme Jung.

-Dyson's eldest daughter, Esther, is a digital technology consultant and investor; she has been called "the most influential woman in all the computer world".
-His son George is a historian of science, one of whose books is Project Orion: The Atomic Spaceship 1957–1965.

-Death

-Dyson died on 28 February 2020 at a hospital near Princeton, New Jersey, from complications following a fall.
+Dyson died on 28 February 2020 at Penn Medicine Princeton Medical Center in Plainsboro Township, New Jersey, from complications following a fall.
 He was 96.

 Concepts

 Biotechnology and genetic engineering

 Dyson admitted his record as a prophet was mixed, but thought it is better to be wrong than vague, and that in meeting the world's material needs, technology must be beautiful and cheap.

 Dyson coined the term "green technologies", based on biology instead of physics or chemistry, to describe new species of microorganisms and plants designed to meet human needs.
 He argued that such technologies would be based on solar power rather than the fossil fuels whose use he saw as part of what he calls "gray technologies" of industry.
 He believed that genetically engineered crops, which he described as green, can help end rural poverty, with a movement based in ethics to end the inequitable distribution of wealth on the planet.